SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-RefreshRate=**: Monitor refresh rate override.

+**-ResetSteamStatsAndAchievements**: Reset all progress on Steam achievements and stats.

 **-SkipAssets**: Disable loading asset bundles and Workshop content.
 This is useful for quickly iterating on serverside code.

 **-ScrollViewSensitivity** *float*: Multiplier for uGUI scroll view distance travelled when rolling the mouse wheel.